 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Much later now, below in his world, Vincent sat silently, overlooking the falls, thinking of how all the uncertainties within his heart, had caused so much disappointment to all those around him.
-Catherine's heartache, the children were saddened he and Catherine had both missed the concert, Father's disappointment, and Peter's indifference toward him.
+Catherine's heartache, the children, who were saddened because he and Catherine both missed the concert, Father's disappointment, and Peter's indifference toward him.

-Yes, suffice it to say, Peter was quite "put-out" with him because of the way he allowed Lisa to come between him and Catherine.
+Yes, suffice it to say, Peter was quite "put-out" with Vincent because of the way he allowed Lisa to come between himself and Catherine.

 So yes, Vincent knew the time had come, to do what Jacob, Peter and Catherine had told him to do, listen to his heart, and let it guide him to find his truths!